Video Download: Low T Levels Affects A Third Of Young Men With Type 2 Diabetes

 Video Stream: Low T Levels Affects A Third Of Young Men With Type 2 Diabetes

-New research has revealed that approximately one-third of men aged 18-35 with type 2 diabetes have low Testosterone levels.
+New research has revealed that approximately one-third of men aged 18-35 with type 2 diabetes have low testosterone levels.

 Dr. Paresh Dandona and colleagues from the State University of New York in Buffalo measured circulating Testosterone levels in 38 men with type 1 diabetes and 24 men with type 2 diabetes.

 Results showed that Testosterone levels were significantly lower in participants with type 2 diabetes than they were in men with type 1 diabetes.
-33% of participants with type 2 diabetes were found to have low Testosterone levels, while 58% had Testosterone levels that were below normal for their age.
+33% of participants with type 2 diabetes were found to have low testosterone levels, while 58% had Testosterone levels that were below normal for their age.

-In comparison, just 8% type 1 diabetic patients had Testosterone levels below the lower limit of normal.
+In comparison, just 8% of type 1 diabetic patients had Testosterone levels below the lower limit of normal.

 The participants with low Testosterone also had low levels of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH), thus meaning that they met diagnostic criteria for hypogonadotropic hypogonadism, by not producing those two hormones in adequate amounts.

-The researchers conclude: “Young type 2 diabetic patients have significantly lower plasma concentrations of total and free testosterone and inappropriately low LH and FSH concentrations with a very high prevalence of hypogonadotropic hypogonadism when compared with type 1 diabetic patients of a comparable age.
+The researchers conclude: “Young type 2 diabetic patients have significantly lower plasma concentrations of total and free testosterone and inappropriately low LH and FSH concentrations with a very high prevalence of hypogonadotropic hypogonadism when compared with type 1 diabetic patients of comparable age.